VollmerLab/16S_Florida_Tank_Analysis/README.md

 gray dots are ASVs, colored dots are individual coral fragments

 ### Correlation Tests
-- correlation test (cor.test) between log2cpm abundance and continuous resistance value, p < 0.05
+- correlation test (cor.test) between log2cpm abundance and continuous resistance value, p < 0.05 at each time point
 - INITIAL DATA FILTERS: filter 20% prevalence, less than 90% missingness, remove ASVs with an average of less than *100* cpm per sample

 ##### Correlations based only on T0